Magical Unicorn Slime Recipe Kids Will Love Making

 - Add the foam shaving cream to the glue mixture.
 Stir to mix all ingredients well.

 - Separate the mixture evenly into three bowls.
-Add 1 – 2 drops of food coloring to each bowl and stir to combine.
+Add 1 – 2 drops of food coloring to each and stir to combine.

 - Place the three colors next to one another (add glitter if using) and twist to incorporate the colors.